 1. Collar and Leash

 Pack a well-fitting harness and a quality leash.
-You might even bring a backup leash in case the first one breaks or gets lost.
+Also, consider bringing a backup leash in case the first one breaks or gets lost.
 If you plan to do activities such as camping or picnicking, consider packing a tether you can attach to your dog's collar to allow them the freedom to roam safely.

-In addition, if you’re going on a dog-friendly hike at any point, it’s recommended to use a strong and secure full body harness with a belly strap.
-Strong harnesses with a belly strap will allow pet parents to securely pull their pup out of harm’s way or assist in lifting them over difficult hiking terrain.
+In addition, if you’re going on a dog-friendly hike at any point, it’s recommended to use a strong and secure full-body harness with a belly strap.
+These kinds of harnesses allow pet parents to securely pull their pup out of harm’s way or assist in lifting them over difficult hiking terrain.

-As pet parents ourselves, we at Sploot understand that pet parents may need safeguards or fail safes in case of separation.
-For more peace of mind when road tripping with Fido, pet parents must securely attach their dog’s ID tags and get their microchip tested.
+As pet parents ourselves, we at Sploot understand that pet parents may need safeguards in case of separation.
+For peace of mind and basic safety, make sure to securely attach your dog’s ID tags and get their microchip tested before the trip.
+Here are a few added tips:

-To have a complete failsafe in case of separation, some pet parents may opt to get a GPS collar for their pups.
+For an added layer of safety, some pet parents may opt to get a GPS collar for their pups.
 These are especially useful for long-distance trips and hiking.

 3. Dog Bed, ThunderShirt, & an Old Shirt